YuhanLiuSYSU/Haagerup_wave_function_overlap/README.md

 # Haagerup_wave_function_overlap

 Code for our paper: Operator fusion from wavefunction overlaps: Universal finite-size corrections and application to Haagerup model.
-Authors: Yuhan Liu, Yijian Zou, Shinsei Ryu. arXiv: xxxx.xxxxx
+Authors: Yuhan Liu, Yijian Zou, Shinsei Ryu. arXiv: 2203.14992

 ## ED (exact diagonalization)
 Created and maintained by Yuhan Liu.
 The code is written in python.